What is Coaching for Lawyers?

 How are the coaching sessions conducted?

 Most usually, as my clients are located throughout the United States and the world, we conduct our coaching sessions over the telephone.
 Experience has shown that this method is extremely effective as well as being time efficient.
-With some clients, especially international clients, Skype is the medium and video conferences are available.
+I also offer coaching sessions through internet video such as Zoom.
+The cost is the same, either way.

 What does Coaching cost?